 The first three reasons are about tweaking processes to resolve them or having procedures to manage the exceptions.
 For example, understaffed situations require establishing a relationship with staffing firms ahead of time.
 This network allows you to pull in temporary help.
 The last two points above could result in a missed appointment and result in a poor service rating.
-One way to reduce the risk is to implement a fleet telematics solution such as FleetOutlook™.

 One of the main real estate mantras is location, location, location.
 This is also vital for the services industry, though for a slightly different reason.
 Knowing the location of your vehicles allows you to keep the customer informed when they call in, as well as dispatch a nearby crew member to an emergency.

 Going back to property management, a staged home typically sells or rents quicker.
 In comparison, a well-maintained fleet allows you to better manage appointments by preventing unexpected breakdowns through preventative maintenance and scheduled repairs.
 Let’s do a quick review and summarize some other benefits.

 • Location – Provide updates to customers and dispatch faster

 • Maintenance – Arrive on time, stay within warranty and save on emergency repair expenses